 swings or irritable mood).

-Tell your doctor if you have experienced signs or symptoms of potential liver injury (such as dark urine, light coloured stools,
+Seek advice from your doctor immediately if you develop signs or symptoms of potential liver problems (such as dark urine,

-yellow skin/eyes, pain in the upper right abdomen, new-onset and unexplained fatigue).
-Stop taking VALDOXAN and tell your
+light coloured faeces, yellow skin or eyes, pain in your upper right abdomen, new-onset and unexplained fatigue).
+Your doctor

 Tell your doctor immediately if you become pregnant while taking VALDOXAN.